 From essentials like clothing and toiletries to comforting items that remind them of home, packing for camp can feel a little overwhelming.
-I cannot even begin to describe the amount of hours I’ve spent researching and shopping for the perfect duffel bag, reviewing camp rules and packing restrictions, shopping for little items to mail to camp or to sneak into their bags, asking seasoned camp moms for the most effective and safe insect repellent spray, and more.
+I cannot even begin to describe the number of hours I’ve spent researching and shopping for the perfect duffel bag, reviewing camp rules and packing restrictions, shopping for little items to mail to camp or to sneak into their bags, asking seasoned camp moms for the most effective and safe insect repellent spray, and more.

 Each year, I tweak this list to reflect what actually got used (and what didn’t), what my kids have outgrown, and any new favorites we’ve discovered.
 Whether you’re sending your kiddo to sleepaway camp for the first time and are starting from scratch, or you’re a seasoned pro looking to level up the experience, this post is here to help.
 (Psst — I keep my Amazon Summer Camp List updated with all our current favorites too.)